ying-tang/help-documentation/_commontech/Cloud_Images_Provided_by_IBM.md

 			# glance image-show <image-id>
 			```

-		**Note**: For large images, the web upload may time out.
+		**Note:** For large images, the web upload may time out.
 For those, we've recommended that people launch an instance in their cloud, download the image to that instance, and then upload from that instance to Glance.
 All the traffic would stay within SoftLayer, and the upload would be within their own cloud.

 ## Create VM instances using your uploaded images